palmerigarrett/subscriptions/instructions.md

   }
 ```
 Please include instructions describing the process to setup/install any prerequisite software, initialize the relational database, and run the web application.

-## Submission
-Please email [sjaromirski@theatlantic.com](mailto:sjaromirski@theatlantic.com) with one of the following:
-1. The URL of a public GitHub (or GitLab) repository that contains your code and instructions.
-1. A gzipped tarball containing a git repository with your code and instructions.

-## Evaluation Criteria
-Your submission will be evaluated primarily on your adherence to the instructions and on the functional completeness of the solution.

-Extra points will be awarded for:
-* Tests.
-* Irregularity detection and alerting (for instance, if record with a new id is posted with the same email as an existing record.).
-* Read endpoint(s).
-* A full git history showing your development style.
-* Dockerization of application.

-## Notes
-* The goal is to see what you are able to accomplish in maximum 2 hours.
-If you're still working after 2 hours, please just document (1) what you were able to complete and (2) what you would do if you were to devote more time to the challenge - and then submit those descriptions along with whatever code you've completed (following the Submission instructions above).
-* Please submit your solution within a few days of receiving the challenge.
-* Please feel free to email [sjaromirski@theatlantic.com](mailto:sjaromirski@theatlantic.com) with any questions.